ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-02-14-doing-some-body-work-on-the-cliffs.md

 ![Rust behind the carpet](/assets/images/IMG_9153.JPG)

 I removed the windshield washer reservoir in the engine compartment to check the damage from the other side.
 It looked even worse.
-The huge plastic tank slowly rubbed the paint off the body over the years.
+The huge plastic tank had slowly rubbed the paint off the body over the years.

 ![Rust behind the windshield washer reservoir](/assets/images/IMG_9266.jpg)